directus/directus/docs/cloud/projects.md

 # Projects

 > Cloud Projects are on-demand instances of Directus.
 A Cloud Project is contained and managed by one Team.
-There 3
+There are 3
 > Project tiers: Community, Standard and Enterprise.

 [[toc]]